Graduation Requirements - Undergraduate

 - The course cannot simultaneously fulfill two program requirements

 - The course must be within the 100-899 number range (i.e. ELEC156 is acceptable; ENGL013 is unacceptable)

 - The course is not an “Introduction to the Major/Profession” course, (i.e., ARCH115, CCEV111, CCEV112, COMP113, COMP165, DSGN125, ELEC101, ENGR100, GENL025, HUMN105, MECH103, MECH104, MGMT111, MGMT112 are not acceptable as general electives)

 - The course name, number, or content are not equivalent to a course previously taken by the student. (i.e., a student cannot take a CPCE, Day, or Colleges of the Fenway course if it is determined by the academic department head or dean of CPCE that the content is equivalent to a course the student has already taken.
 For example, both MECH180 and MECH190 cannot fulfill separate requirements within a program because the course content is equivalent)

 Some programs require technical electives.
-They may also be called architectural electives or design electives.
 Generally, students can choose from a list of courses that are related to their discipline.
 Students should consult with their advisor for courses that are considered technical electives in their major.

 General Education Electives

 Additional courses in areas include math, science, social science and humanities are used to meet the general education elective requirement found in some CPCE degree programs.
 Questions on specific courses that meet this requirement should contact the Director of Advising.

 Some programs identify electives specific to the program, such as architecture or engineering electives.
 As with technical electives, students can consult with their advisor or academic department office for information on courses that fulfill this elective requirement.